 The reviewers and charities discussed and agreed the reports, mainly in Q1 2012.
-ICAEW collated the reports and the collective outcome of the reviews were discussed at a Reviewers Panel and have been summarised anonymously in a . report
+ICAEW collated the reports and the collective outcome of the reviews were discussed at a Reviewers Panel and have been summarised anonymously in a report.

-The summarises key themes, trends and feedback from the reviewers and charities participating in the project.
-The findings were also report at the Charity Commission’s public meeting on 24 May in Birmingham. presented
+The report summarises key themes, trends and feedback from the reviewers and charities participating in the project.
+The findings were also presented at the Charity Commission’s public meeting on 24 May in Birmingham.

 In summary, the key themes from the report are as follows:

 There is a real concern over funding in all income bands taking part in the review.
 There was very little comment from the charities on merger, collaborations or shared services; although the reviewers felt that this should be the way forward for many charities with funding issues.